Degradation of domains with sequential field application: Domain dynamics

-\nccom{To further explore the causes of domain area loss under AC cycles we exploit many different scenarios.
+To further explore the causes of domain area loss under AC cycles we exploit many different scenarios.
 First, we recall that the domain wall curvature induces a field $-\frac{c}{R}$, where $R$ is the domain radius and $c$ the domain wall energy~\cite{caballero2018magnetic}.
 In the case of a perfect stripe domain this effect is negligible since $R\to\infty$.
-Under zero applied field a stripe domain will exhibit a constant area for clean ($\varepsilon=0$ in Eq.~\eqref{eq:Langevin}) and for disordered systems as well ($\varepsilon \neq 0$) (see Fig.~\ref{fig:relax} a)).
+Under zero applied field a stripe domain will exhibit a constant area for clean ($\varepsilon=0$ in equation (\ref{eq:Langevin})) and for disordered systems as well ($\varepsilon \neq 0$) (see figure~\ref{fig:relax} a)).
 The case of the bubble domain is different: the field proportional to its curvature is not always negligible.
 In presence of disorder this effect might be hidden and the area of a bubble domain will remain constant.
 It is indeed in this principle in which typical Polar-magneto optic Kerr effect microscopy experiments rely: images are taken at zero field with a quasi-static technique in which the structure of the domains remains stable during image acquisition~\cite{domenichini2019transient}.
-In other kind of systems like ferroelectrics, it was also shown that pinning of domain walls plays a key role in stabilizing domains~\cite{blaser_domainsizestabilityferroelectrics_2012}.}
+In other kind of systems like ferroelectrics, it was also shown that pinning of domain walls plays a key role in stabilizing domains~\cite{blaser_domainsizestabilityferroelectrics_2012}.

-\nccom{We check that for the parameters chosen in this work a circular domain will not shrink only due to its curvature.
+We check that for the parameters chosen in this work a circular domain will not shrink only due to its curvature.
 We perform simulations at zero field for a clean and a disordered system ($\varepsilon=1$) for a stripe and a bubble domain and compute its relative areas as a function of time.
-As can be seen in Fig.~\ref{fig:relax} a), the only case in which a domain losses area under zero field is a bubble domain in a clean system.
-Moreover, since in the system considered in this work the domain wall energy might be easily computed~\cite{caballero_GL-EW_2020} and gives $c=2\sqrt{2}/3$, we check that the variation of the domain radius as a function of time is compatible with an effective applied field $-c/R$, as shown in the inset of Fig.~\ref{fig:relax} a).}
+As can be seen in figure~\ref{fig:relax} a), the only case in which a domain losses area under zero field is a bubble domain in a clean system.
+This instability of a domain in a clean system is further confirmed by micromagnetic simulations in clean systems where the interfacial DMI coefficient is negligible~\cite{wang2018theory}.
+Moreover, since in the system considered in this work the domain wall energy \nccom{can} be easily computed~\cite{caballero_GL-EW_2020} and gives $c=2\sqrt{2}/3$, we check that the variation of the domain radius as a function of time is compatible with an effective applied field $-c/R$, as shown in the inset of figure~\ref{fig:relax} a).